chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/go.md

 docker build . -t greet-server
 ```

-Now you can run the image with:
+Now you can run the image with the following command:

 ```shell
 docker run -p 8080:8080 greet-server